mikzuit/mikzuit/README.md

 - 👋 Hi, I’m @mikzuit
-A Devops, Cloud Architect, Microservices Architect and Advisor
+A Devops, Cloud Architect, Microservices Architect, writer and Advisor

 - 👀 I’m interested in ...
 Helping on growing social sustainable companies, helping people to learn